maevecrossan/la-luna/TESTING.md

 ### Menu
 Desktop:
 ![Lighthouse Evaluation Screenshot](docs/testing/lighthouse/lh_menu_desktop.png)
-* Two points in accessibilty were lost due to incorrect heading order cause by the page extending from base.html.
+* Two points in accessibility were lost due to incorrect heading order caused by the page extending from base.html.
 (This alert will be raised over the remaining pages so will not be addressed again.)

 Mobile:
 ![Lighthouse Evaluation Screenshot](docs/testing/lighthouse/lh_menu_mobile.png)